 If your Mac isn’t using the latest DNS entries from your server, restarting your Mac usually updates its cached information.
 If you want to update DNS entries and you can’t restart your Mac or Server using macOS or OS X, use the terminal commands below (dependent on macOS or OS X version.)

-Flush the DNS cache in macOS Sierra and different Mac OS X versions
+Flush the DNS cache in macOS Monterey and older Mac OS X versions

 OS X 10.10 Yosemite & El Capitan